felicityin/ckbox/README.md

 - CoinClient: Transfer the ckb.
 Issue and transfer the sUDT.
 Get the balance.
 - ContractClient: Deploy and upgrade the contract.
-- DaoClient: Depost, withdraw and unclock the DAO.
+- DaoClient: Deposit, withdraw and unclock the DAO.

 # Examples